Alexiusss/temperature-regulator/README.md

 # TemperatureRegulator

-Trial task for Technesis company.
-The source of a technical task for Java developers is located [here](https://disk.yandex.ru/i/76jeU9Ai8HlKhw).

 ## Run TemperatureRegulator locally
 You can build a jar files and run them from the command line (it should work just as well with Java 17 or newer).
 A JavaFX 17+ installed module is also required.
 ```bash